kaubri/innovate-atl/README.md

 ## Attribution
 The CityPulse ATL logo was generated with the assistance of GPT-4 and Microsoft Designer.
-Some CSS code in this project was generated with the assistance of GPT-3, developed by OpenAI.
+Some HTML/CSS code in this project was generated with the assistance of GPT-3, developed by OpenAI.
+Example suggestions for service categories was generated with the assistance of GPT-3, developed by OpenAI.

 ## Contact
 For any queries, you can contact the developer, Mikaila Ridley.